JetBrains/Exposed/README.md

 Exposed is a lightweight SQL library on top of JDBC driver for Kotlin language.
 Exposed has two flavors of database access: typesafe SQL wrapping DSL and lightweight Data Access Objects (DAO).

-With Exposed you can have two levels of databases Access.
+With Exposed, you can have two levels of databases Access.
 You would like to use exposed because the database access includes wrapping DSL and a lightweight data access object.
 Also, our official mascot is Cuttlefish, which is well known for its outstanding mimicry ability that enables it to blend seamlessly in any environment.
 Similar to our mascot, Exposed can be used to mimic a variety of database engines and help you build applications without dependencies on any specific database engine and switch between them with very little or no changes.

+## Samples

+Check out the [samples](samples/README.md) for a quick start.

 ## Supported Databases